Croatia with kidsAre Croatia family holidays a good idea in 2025?

 Croatia is a great holiday destination for families.
 Or is it?

-The reasons for are many - from the beautiful beaches and national parks to historical sites and family-friendly resorts.
+The reasons for are many – from the beautiful beaches and national parks, to historical sites and family-friendly resorts.
 All this makes visiting Croatia with kids an unforgettable experience.
 The country’s long coastline is particularly attractive for families, with its crystal clear waters, pebble beaches, and plenty of water sports and activities to keep everyone entertained.

 One of the most popular destinations for a family holiday in Croatia is the Dalmatian coastline, where you can explore charming old towns, go cycling or hiking in the hills, and spend some time on the beach.

 If there is a better destination for families than Croatia, we haven’t heard of it.
-This is why we’ve compiled a list of our top 5 reasons why Croatia is a must-visit for vacations with kids.
+This is why we’ve compiled a list of our top five reasons why Croatia is a must-visit for vacations with kids.

 So, sit back as we spill the proverbial beans.

-1. A super safe destination for kids
+A super safe destination

 Safer than the US and even Norway